IIIF/api/source/registry/selectors/index.md

 Selectors in Annotations are used to describe how to retrieve a given part of a resource.
 They are then associated with an instance of `SpecificResource` that also references the resource of which the Specific Resource is part.

 The Selectors described here extend the use of the [Web Annotation][org-w3c-webanno] model within the IIIF APIs, and were previously applied to the predecessor of the Web Annotation model, Open Annotation.
 These Selectors can be used with either annotation model.

+IIIF also supports the use of Web Annotation model Selectors, such as `FragmentSelector`.
+For more information on these Selectors, see the [IIIF Presentation API][prezi-api] and the [Web Annotation Selectors documentation][org-w3c-webanno-Selectors].

 ## 2. Selector Classes